WHAT DOES AN ENGINEERING MANAGER DO?

 - Skill Growth: Motivate and rotate the expertise of team members to leverage competency for others.

-5. Engineering Manager Roles and Details
+5. Engineering Manager Functions

 - Technical Direction: Guide architecture, data structure, and codebase expansion.